AllYourBot/hostedgpt/README.md

 We welcome contributors!
 After you get your development environment setup, review the list of Issues.
 We organize the issues into Milestones and are currently wrapping up v0.7 and starting 0.8 [View 0.8 Milestone](https://github.com/allyourbot/hostedgpt/milestone/8).
 Look for any issues tagged with **Good first issue** and add a comment so we know you're working on it.

-### Setting up development
+### Running locally

-The easiest way to get up and running is to use the provided docker compose workflow.
+The easiest way to get up and running is to use the provided Docker compose workflow.
 The only things you need installed on your computer are Docker and Git.

 1. Make sure you have [Docker Desktop](https://docs.docker.com/desktop/) installed and running
 1. Clone your fork `git clone [repository url]`